mcharrak/jekyll-theme-prologue/_posts/2019-05-23-monte_carlo_approx_integration.md

 (b-a)\frac{1}{N} \sum_{i=1}^{N} x_i \approx \int_{a}^{b} f(x) dx
 $$

-From the last equation above we can see, that we have to add up all the evaluations of our randomly sampled {x_i}.
-So lets to that!
+From the last equation above we can see, that we have to add up all the evaluations of our randomly sampled $\{x_i\}$.
+So lets do that!

 ```python
 sum_evals = sum(evals);
 ```

-The last missing part is calculating the 'length' of our interval (a,b) which is
+The last missing part is calculating the 'length' of our interval $(a,b)$ which is

 ```python